JRHB314/VBCS-Integration/WIP.md

 Similarly, create three Other Events, `followersClick`, `followingClick`, and `mutualsClick`.
 Select their corresponding action chain.<br>
 ![](/images/lab400/4-42.png)<br>
 <br>
-First, to make it more obvious that the words are clickable, we are going to style them.
+To make it more obvious that the words are clickable, we are going to style them.
 Go to the Code view of the page and insert this code at the top:
 ```
 <style>